AquaQAnalytics/TorQ-Air/README.md

 In order to connect the dashboards we must first install [Kx dashboards](https://code.kx.com/dashboards/gettingstarted/), preferably on the same machine as our TorQ stack.
 Start the process as per the installation instructions and then connect via your browser.

+We'll then need to edit what ports are used in the dashboards to reflect the baseport your chose for the TorQ stack.
+Linux users can do this by running the provided `baseport.sh` script with `bash baseport.sh x y`, where `x` is the baseport and `y` is the path to the the dashboards folder.
+Non-linux users can do a manual search and replace both in the dashboard file itself and in `/dash/data/connections` for HDBPORT and RDBPORT, replacing them with

-Open the editor via `Users -> Open Editor`, then `Demo -> Manage Dashboards -> Import`, where you can select one of the dashboards provided to import.
+Finally, after connecting to dashboards, open the editor via `Users -> Open Editor`, then `Demo -> Manage Dashboards -> Import`, where you can select one of the dashboards provided to import.
 Select that dashboard from the menu in the top left.

-You'll need to let Dashboards know which port your gateway is running on.